cvsandbox/ANNT/examples/rnn_time_series/README.md

 9 -> 16 -> 25 -> 16 -> 9
 ```

 Each of the above 4 sequences is then generates 4 training samples.
-For the first sequence those sample are (x – input, t – target output):
+For the first sequence those samples are (x – input, t – target output):

 | x |  t |
 | - | -- |